 In Edison lies one of the greatest stores I have ever been to.
 It has an unassuming name for a place where you can find thousands of items relating to Asian cookery, in regards to both food and cooking tools.
 I could have spent the entire afternoon browsing around.
 My mouth was watering.
 The store is called H-Mart, and is the size of a Walmart.
-When you first walk in, you are met with a row of stores within the store itself, and then a small food court which is where Will and I ate yesterday.
+When you first walk in, you are met with a row of stores within the store itself, and then a small food court which is where we ate yesterday.
 There was Chinese, Japanese, Korean, and more.
 Right behind that is the produce section, butcher, and fish market, all catered to Asian tastes.
 The whole store, in fact, is located in a shopping center which contains other Asian restaurants, including a Mongolian grill and Vietnamese-French bakery, which we also visited.
-Anyway, with so many choices, I told Will to order for me since he had been there before.
+Anyway, with so many choices, I told my friend to order for me since he had been there before.
 He got me a soup that came served to me bubbling, and although I wasn’t crazy over it, I could appreciate how fresh and authentic it was.

 When was the last time you were served a soup which was still boiling when it arrived?
 I had to wait about ten minutes to dig in.
 The sauce was red from all the chili flakes, but I did not find it spicy.
-Will’s was supposedly even spicier than mine, though I tried it and didn’t find it too bad.
+His was supposedly even spicier than mine, though I tried it and didn’t find it too bad.
 I am now starting to realize the high tolerance I have built up for spicy foods.
 The soup was a Korean Soodooboo (you can find different spellings for this depending on where you look) purchased from the Wooram stand, and contained a seafood stock filled with clams, baby shrimp, bits of beef, soft tofu, scallions, and cabbage.
 It came served with a heaping scoop of sticky white rice which was so thick it actually stuck to my chopsticks, and also a side of the ubiquitous kimchi which added another layer of complexity when mixed with the soup.